25 of the Most Famous Ancient Greek Statues and Sculptures

 Now in the Giuseppe Whitaker Museum, San Pantaleo island, 10km north of Marsala, Sicily .

-The island of Motya, given its name; Motya, (The name of a woman associated with Hercules in Greek mythology) by ancient Greeks, who had settled there for nearly four centuries, was initially inhabited by Phoenicians.
+The island of Motya, initially inhabited by Phoenicians, was given its name; Motya, (The name of a woman associated with Hercules in Greek mythology) by the ancient Greeks who had settled there nearly four centuries before.

-The Motya Charioteer, wearing the customary tunic, the “Xystis”, one of the first surviving classical sculptures of anywhere in the world, shows a victorious charioteer, made by a Greek sculptor living in Sicily.
+The Motya Charioteer, wearing the customary tunic, the “Xystis”, made by a Greek sculptor living in Sicily, is one of the first surviving classical sculptures of anywhere in the world.

 21. The Victorious Youth (The Getty Bronze)